On Higher-Order Probabilistic Subrecursion: The Full Calculus

 \subsection{Operational Semantics}

-While evaluating terms in a deterministic calculus ends up in a \emph{value}, the same process leads to a \emph{distribution} of values when performed on terms in a probabilistic calculus.
-Keep in mind that despite speaking of distribution, we are only treating countable distributions and not continuous one, which is much simpler.
+While evaluating terms in a deterministic calculus ends up in a \emph{value}, the same process leads to a \emph{distribution} of values when applied to terms in a probabilistic calculus~\cite{dallagozorzi2012}.
+The reader should note that \emph{countable} distributions are perfectly sufficient to give semantics to $\SystTot$, and that we will focus our attention on them here.
 Formalizing all this requires some care, but can be done following one of the many definitions from the literature (e.g.,~\cite{dallagozorzi2012}).

-Given a countable set $X$, a \emph{distribution $\pmDistL$ on $X$} is a probabilistic (sub)distribution over elements of $X$:
+Given a countable set $X$, a \emph{distribution $\pmDistL$ on $X$} is a function mapping elements of $X$ to elements of the interval $[0,1]$:

+Observe that we take distributions as functions summing to a real in $[0,1]$ rather than to $1$.
+This is an implicit way to handle computations with nonzero probability of divergence as distributions whose sum is strictly below $1$.